 An IP-based network can support end-to-end QoS, if its routers support the appropriate mechanisms and the network is designed for QoS.
 Adding Quality of Service to a network can increase the complexity and the cost of the network depending on the mechanisms used and the service quality levels provided [source: Discussion of Ad Hoc Group, first IEG meeting].
+Moreover, even if one network could guarantee QoS, this fact does not guarantee end-to-end QoS if traffic crosses multiple networks on its transmission path.

 Due to the dramatic increase in mobile communications (both in terms of the number of registered devices and of the volume and transmission of requested resources), some have cautioned that migration scenarios and hybrid connections with existing wireline and traditional networks and terminals may be neglected and it may become increasingly difficult for network operators to establish, implement or maintain certain QoS standards.
+On the other hand, as the Internet has grown, the networks have continually evolved to meet increased demand, and this adaption may continue, allowing network operators to deal with traffic increases just as they have since the Internet’s inception.

 One view is that the importance of standardization is such that the quality of service of telecommunications/ICTs should be in line with international standards.
-It is in the public interest that IP-based networks and other telecommunication networks be both interoperable and provide, at a minimum, the level of QoS provided by traditional networks.
+Those who subscribe to this view believe that it is in the public interest that IP-based networks and other telecommunication networks be both interoperable and provide, at a minimum, the level of QoS provided by traditional networks.
 Another view is that any attempt to mandate traditional QoS in a packet switching Internet will significantly increase costs; a likely consequence of this could be to price LDCs out of the Internet and to reduce participation rates in developed and developing countries [source: UK].
-IP-based networks can support end-to-end QoS if the routers in between support the mechanisms and the network is designed for QoS [source: Discussion of Ad Hoc Group at first IEG meeting, Saudi Arabia and Sudan].

 One view is that the present situation of the wide penetration of Over The Top (OTT) services over operators’ networks and their impact on operators’ services, may require ITU to consider management of QoS for OTT services which are carried over the Internet [source: Russia.
-Specifically on OTT, some have stated that OTT is outside the scope of the ITU and that management of QoS for applications that run over the Internet are the core mandate of other organizations, except where these organizations should work with the ITU-T for those areas within the ITU-T’s mandate [sources: Cisco, UK].
+However, some have stated that OTT is outside the scope of the ITU and that management of QoS for applications that run over the Internet are the core mandate of other organizations, except where these organizations should work with the ITU-T for those areas within the ITU-T’s mandate [sources: Cisco, UK].
 Another view is that “telecommunications services, whether or not carried over the Internet, are within the mandate of ITU” [sources: Saudi Arabia and Sudan].
 ITU’s mandate is defined by its membership and ITU-T’s standardization work is driven by membership contributions.
+However, over-the-top services are generally not considered telecommunications services.
+Many rely upon the Internet to reach end users but they provide services as diverse as gaming, medical tracking, utility monitoring, inventory management, and e-commerce.

-As a natural consequence of today’s environment, from a commercial perspective, there is a growing discrepancy between the growth in traffic (requiring corresponding significant growth in investment in telecommunication infrastructure) and trends in pricing and revenues (Figure 2).
+As a natural consequence of today’s environment, from a commercial perspective, there is a growing divergent trend between the growth in traffic () and trends in pricing and revenues (Figure 2).
 One view is that the mismatch between trends in traffic growth, pricing and revenues poses a challenge to network operators.
 Another view is that investment in new capacity is keeping up the growth in traffic [source: Nominet].
+In addition, as noted above in section 2.3.1(h), recent studies indicate that while Internet traffic is increasing, the usage based cost per subscriber of the fixed network is fairly constant.

 Figure 2: Trends in pricing and revenues